Best in Travel is here! Discover 2025’s destinations

 Read on for our recommendations for the best times to visit Sardinia.

-June through September are the best months to soak up Sardinia’s stunning beaches
+June–September is the best season to soak up Sardinia’s stunning beaches

 From June through September, Sardinia enjoys blissfully warm and sunny weather, with agreeable 25–35°C (77–95°F) days, balmy evening breezes and inviting water temperatures that range from 20° to 26°C (68° to 79°F).
 Beaches, boat tours and water-sports operators are all in full swing during these summer months.
 Prepare to slather on the sunscreen – especially along the coast, where reflections off white sands and limestone cliffs serve to amplify the sun’s intensity and the risk of sunburn.

-Tourists descend on the island en masse in July and August, resulting in skyrocketing prices, crowded beaches and coastal traffic snarls.
+Yet these dreamy conditions do have a downside: crowds.
+Tourists descend on the island en masse in July and August, resulting in skyrocketing prices, packed beaches and coastal traffic snarls.
 In particular, we’d recommend avoiding the peak period around Ferragosto (August 15), when exorbitant prices are the norm for everything from flights to accommodation.

-Spring and fall are the best seasons for outdoor activities – and great value
+Spring and fall are the best seasons for outdoor activities – and great value, too

 Moderate temperatures and spring wildflowers make mid-April through early June a dreamy season to explore Sardinia’s spectacular walking trails in places like the Supramonte in the east, the Golfo di Orosei and the Iglesiente Coast in the southwest.
 September into early October is another ideal time for hiking, with warmer weather persisting even as the summer crowds abate.
-Surfers will enjoy the best conditions between March and May and from September to November, while wind-sports enthusiasts can time their visits to catch the island’s two prevailing winds – the cooler, northwesterly Maestrale (Mistral) and the warm, southeasterly Scirocco – with October being one of the most popular months.
+Surfers will enjoy the best conditions between March and May and from September to November, while wind-sports enthusiasts can time their visits to catch the island’s two prevailing winds: the cooler, northwesterly Maestrale (Mistral) and the warm, southeasterly Scirocco.
+October is one of the most popular months to take to the waves.

-Off-season visitors will find discounts on everything from flights to ferry travel to hotel accommodations, with prices sometimes slashed as much as 50% off peak summer rates.
+Off-season visitors will find discounts on everything from flights to ferry travel to hotel accommodations, with prices sometimes reduced by as much as 50% from peak summer rates.

 Sardinia is steeped in traditions both Christian and pagan, and several of the island’s most characteristic cultural events take place in the off season between January and April.
-Visiting the island during these less touristy months offers a more intimate look at Sardinian culture – and can often be the travel experience of a lifetime.
+Visiting the island during these off-peak months offers a more intimate look at Sardinian culture – and indelible travel memories.

-Marchers in costume on parade at the Sa Sartiglia festival, Oristano, Sardinia, Italy
+Marchers in masks and costumes on parade at the Sa Sartiglia festival, Oristano, Sardinia, Italy

-Oristano’s Sa Sartiglia may be Sardinia’s most memorable Carnevale celebration © Massimo Piacentino / REDA&CO / Universal Images Group via Getty Images
+Participants in Oristano’s Sa Sartiglia, the most famous Carnevale celebration in Sardinia.
+Massimo Piacentino/REDA&CO/Universal Images Group via Getty Images

 In February or March, equestrian escapades take center stage in Oristano during Sa Sartiglia, Sardinia’s most memorable Carnevale celebration.
 On the Sunday and Tuesday before Lent, crowds throng the city center to watch masked riders on horseback galloping through the sand-strewn streets, creating human towers atop their steeds and lifting their swords to pierce a star hung in mid-air – a modern-day throwback to medieval times.
 Other noteworthy Carnevale celebrations take place in Bosa, Tempio Pausania, San Gavino Monreale and Nuoro.